kubeflow/website/content/en/docs/started/introduction.md

 modular and scalable tools that cater to all aspects of the ML lifecycle: from building ML models to deploying them to production for AI applications.

-## What are Kubeflow Standalone Components
+## What are Standalone Kubeflow Components

-Kubeflow ecosystem is composed of multiple open-source projects that address different aspects of the ML lifecycle.
+The Kubeflow ecosystem is composed of multiple open-source projects that address different aspects of the ML lifecycle.
 Many of these projects are designed to be usable both within the Kubeflow Platform and independently.

 These Kubeflow components can be installed standalone on a Kubernetes cluster.
 It provides